 When we got to the Outdoor Gravity Park, we started with the ball, which is called an OGO.
 It’s 11 feet wide, crafted of more than 300 square feet of plastic in two layers, which are connected with 1,000 little anchors.
 The anchors are what keep you from getting hurt when the OGO rolls down the hill.
-Each OGO has an entry point which you slide through to enter and to exit; the entry is shut while you’re riding so you don’t have to worry about falling out.
+Each OGO has an entry point that you slide through to enter and to exit; the entry is shut while you’re riding so you don’t have to worry about falling out.
 The plastic is all transparent, letting you see every second of your exciting ride.

 The only version of zorbing available all year is H2OGO, which is wet zorbing.

 You wear your swimsuit inside the OGO, because 10 gallons of water go inside with you.
 That’s just enough to ensure that you slip or slide your way down the hill inside the OGO.
 You do not have to run like a hamster, and you don’t end up flipping over and over as the OGO rolls.
 If you participate in wet zorbing, make sure that you bring an extra change of clothes if you plan on hopping around the town after.
 During the cooler months, Outdoor Gravity park also offers dry zorbing.

 What Zorbing Tracks Are Available at Outdoor Gravity Park?